 Thalys takes just 1.22m to travel from Paris to Brussels, which was another reason I didn’t want to take it.
 I like sitting on trains and reading books, and holding a Eurail pass I wanted to savour my time on the trains.
 The local train option took me all day, including sightseeing time.
 I left at 9ish and got to Brussels around 6.30, with about 4 hours of train travel time.

 More on how to avoid reservation fees

 I had half a day in Paris and was staying in a hotel with terrible internet, so I didn’t research how to get to Brussels.
-If I did any research I would have found that Eurail have already put together a comprehensive guide on how to avoid reservation fees.
-This covers the most popular destinations that are connected by high speed trains with alternative routes.
+If I did any research I would have found that Eurail has already put together a comprehensive guide on how to avoid reservation fees.
+This covers the most popular destinations that are connected by high-speed trains with alternative routes.